Why Elite Garages Support Tyre Safety Month

 In addition to performing a visual tyre check, pay attention to how the car drives and feels.
 When you experience a rougher ride, there may be tyre damage or excessive wear.
 Vibrations or other issues while driving could be potentially dangerous and you should slow down immediately.
 If you suspect anything is wrong, drive cautiously and visit your nearest service centre.

-At Elite Garages, we will gladly do a full tyre safety check and report any findings.
+At Elite Garages, we will gladly do a full free tyre safety check and report any findings.
 If you need new tyres, we stock a variety of budget, mid-range and premium tyres with same-day fitting when possible.

 Checking Tyre Tread